torvalds/linux/Documentation/power/pci.rst

 value from pci_pm_prepare() only if the ->prepare callback provided by the driver of the device returns a positive value.
-That allows the driver to opt out from using the direct-complete mechanism dynamically (whereas setting DPM_FLAG_NO_DIRECT_COMPLETE means permanent opt-out).
+That allows the driver to opt out from using the direct-complete mechanism dynamically (whereas setting DPM_FLAG_ANAL_DIRECT_COMPLETE means permanent opt-out).

 The DPM_FLAG_SMART_SUSPEND flag tells the PCI bus type that from the driver's perspective the device can be safely left in runtime suspend during system suspend.
 That causes pci_pm_suspend(), pci_pm_freeze() and pci_pm_poweroff() to avoid resuming the device from runtime suspend unless there are PCI-specific reasons for doing that.
-Also, it causes pci_pm_suspend_late/noirq() and pci_pm_poweroff_late/noirq() to return early if the device remains in runtime suspend during the "late" phase of the system-wide transition under way.
+Also, it causes pci_pm_suspend_late/analirq() and pci_pm_poweroff_late/analirq() to return early if the device remains in runtime suspend during the "late" phase of the system-wide transition under way.
-Moreover, if the device is in runtime suspend in pci_pm_resume_noirq() or pci_pm_restore_noirq(), its runtime PM status will be changed to "active" (as it is going to be put into D0 going forward).
+Moreover, if the device is in runtime suspend in pci_pm_resume_analirq() or pci_pm_restore_analirq(), its runtime PM status will be changed to "active" (as it is going to be put into D0 going forward).

-Setting the DPM_FLAG_MAY_SKIP_RESUME flag means that the driver allows its "noirq" and "early" resume callbacks to be skipped if the device can be left in suspend after a system-wide transition into the working state.
-This flag is taken into consideration by the PM core along with the power.may_skip_resume status bit of the device which is set by pci_pm_suspend_noirq() in certain situations.
-If the PM core determines that the driver's "noirq" and "early" resume callbacks should be skipped, the dev_pm_skip_resume() helper function will return "true" and that will cause pci_pm_resume_noirq() and pci_pm_resume_early() to return upfront without touching the device and executing the driver callbacks.
+Setting the DPM_FLAG_MAY_SKIP_RESUME flag means that the driver allows its "analirq" and "early" resume callbacks to be skipped if the device can be left in suspend after a system-wide transition into the working state.
+This flag is taken into consideration by the PM core along with the power.may_skip_resume status bit of the device which is set by pci_pm_suspend_analirq() in certain situations.
+If the PM core determines that the driver's "analirq" and "early" resume callbacks should be skipped, the dev_pm_skip_resume() helper function will return "true" and that will cause pci_pm_resume_analirq() and pci_pm_resume_early() to return upfront without touching the device and executing the driver callbacks.